 Goodwill and intangible assets with indefinite useful lives are tested annually for impairment, initially before the end of the year of acquisition.
 Development projects in progress are also tested for impairment annually.
 The carrying amount of goodwill is tested for impairment together with the other non-current assets of the cash-generating unit to which goodwill has been allocated and is written down over the income statement to the lower of the recoverable amount and the carrying amount.
-The recoverable amount is generally calculated as the net present value of expected future cash flows from the enterprise or activity (cash-generating unit to which the goodwill relates.
+The recoverable amount is generally calculated as the net present value of expected future cash flows from the enterprise or activity (cash-generating unit) to which the goodwill relates.
 An impairment loss is recognised where the carrying amount of an asset or a cash-generating unit exceeds the recoverable amount of the asset or cash-generating unit.
-Impairments are recognised in the income statement in the line itme depreciation, amortisation and impairment losses.
+Impairments are recognised in the income statement in the line item depreciation, amortisation and impairment losses.
 Impairment of goodwill is not reversed.
-Inpairment of other assets is reversed to the extent changes have occurred to the assumptions and estimates leading to the impairment.
+Impairment of other assets is reversed to the extent changes have occurred to the assumptions and estimates leading to the impairment.
 Impairment is only reversed to the extent the new carrying amount of an asset does not exceed the carrying amount the asset would have had net of depreciation, had the asset not been impaired.
-The carrying amount of the asset does not exceed the carrying amount of the asset is calculated.
+The carrying amounts of other non-current assets are tested annually to determine whether there is any indication of impairment.
+If such an indication exists, the recoverable amount of the asset is calculated.
 The recoverable amount is the higher of the fair value of the asset less expected costs to sell and the value in use.